 02 of 07

 For "busy," colorful baby blankets, use a simple edging that won't be overwhelming.
 This particular edging is worked in single crochet and slip stitches.
-If a lacy edge isn't appropriate for your design, it's a lovely simple edge to go with designs for boys or for girls.
-See the instructions included for the heart sampler baby afghan.
+If a lacy edge isn't appropriate for your design, it's a lovely simple edge to go with designs for boys or girls.

 03 of 07